Stable Restoration and Separation of Approximately Sparse Signals: Relevant Prior Art

 \subsection{Recovery of approximately sparse signals from noisy measurements}

 For the case of bounded (otherwise arbitrary) measurement noise, i.e., \mbox{$\noiseout = \dicta\inputvec + \noise$} with $\normtwo{\noise}\leq\varepsilon$, recovery guarantees based on the coherence parameter \coha were developed in~\cite{donoho2006a,fuchs2006,tropp2006,benhaim2010,CWX10}.
 The corresponding recovery conditions mostly treat the case of perfectly-sparse signals, i.e., where only a small fraction of the entries \inputvec are nonzero.
-In almost all practical applications, however, only a few entries of \inputvec are actually zero.
-Nevertheless, many real-world signals exhibit the property that most of the signal's energy (in terms of the sum of absolute values) is concentrated in only a few entries.
+Fortunately, many real-world signals exhibit the property that most of the signal's energy (e.g., in terms of the sum of absolute values) is concentrated in only a few entries.
 We refer to this class of signals as \emph{approximately sparse} in the remainder of the paper.
-For such signals, the support set associated to the best $\nx$-sparse approximation (in $\ellone$-norm) corresponds to
+For such signals, the support set associated to the best $\nx$-sparse approximation is defined as

 where the set $\Sigma_{\nx}$ contains all support sets of size \nx corresponding to perfectly \nx-sparse vectors having the same dimension as \inputvec.
-A particular sub-class of approximately sparse signals is the set of \emph{compressible signals}, whose approximation error decreases according to a power law with exponent $s>0$ as $\nx$ increases~\cite{baraniuk2008}.
+A particular sub-class of approximately sparse signals is the set of \emph{compressible signals}, whose approximation error decreases according to a power law~\cite{baraniuk2008}.

 The following theorem provides a sufficient condition for which a suitably modified version of BP, known as BP denoising (BPDN)~\cite{chen1998}, stably recovers an approximately sparse vector $\inputvec$ from the noisy observation \noiseout. \begin{thm}[BP denoising~{\cite[Thm.~2.1]{CWX10}}] Let $\noiseout=\dicta\inputvec+\noise$, \mbox{$\normtwo{\noise}\leq\varepsilon$}, and $\setX=\supp_{\nx}\!(\inputvec)$.
 If \fref{eq:classicalthreshold} is met, then the solution $\hat{\inputvec}$ of the convex program